Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Connecting DOEC to Contextual Bandits with Online Regression Oracles

-\section{Connecting DOEC to contextual bandits with online regression oracles}
+\section{Connecting DOEC to Contextual Bandits with Online Regression Oracles}

-We bridge DOEC with DEC, a primary statistical complexity measure for contextual bandit with online regression oracles.
-Our main finding is that any exploration distribution that certifies small DOEC should also certify a small DEC:
+We bridge DOEC and DEC (recall~\Cref{def:dec}), a primary statistical complexity measure for contextual bandit learning with online regression oracles.
+Our main finding is that any exploration distribution that certifies small DOEC must also certify a small DEC: